-Choose Input port to configure: This field is used to select the input port to be configured.
+Input: This field is used to select the input port to be configured.

-Name: You can assign a name up to 15 characters for each of the Input Ports.
-Using the name, an identification of the the device connected to the port can be facilitated.
+Input Name: A name with a maximum of 15 characters can be assigned here for each of the input ports.
+The name can be used to facilitate identification of the device connected to the port.